-S ince 2007 the Group has produced a GHG Balance for all its activities.
+Since 2007, the Group has produced a Greenhouse Gas (GHG) emissions Balance for all its activities.
 This Carbon Balance is drawn up according to the internationally accepted rules of the GHG Protocol.

 In 2017, work was carried out to improve all scopes of the GHG Assessment tool in order to refine its perimeters and input data and to align emission factors with those of SPOT (Sustainable Product Optimisation Tool: the Group's own tool for assessing the environmental and social footprint for its products).
+In 2018, work was carried out on Scope 3 of the GHG Assessment in order to improve its input data and emission factors.

-In 2018, the Group updated its carbon footprint calculation for 2017 activity.
+In 2019, the Group updated its carbon footprint calculation for 2018 activity.
 The study shows that the highest impact in terms of GHG emissions occurs during the phase of consumer use, which involves the use of hot water.
-This represents 40% of the total emissions linked to the Group activity.
+This represents 50% of the total emissions linked to the Group activity.